1990s in Bangladesh

 The 1990s (pronounced "nineteen-nineties", commonly shortened as the "'90s", pronounced "nineties") was a decade of the Gregorian calendar that began on 1 January 1990, and ended on 31 December 1999.
-For Bangladesh this decade was characterized by transition to democracy, rapid urbanisation and globalization and struggle for free and fair elections.
+For Bangladesh, this decade was characterized by a transition to democracy, rapid urbanisation and globalization, and a struggle for free and fair elections.
 The newly earned democracy influenced the cultural activities in the decade.

-Politics and National life
+Politics and national life

 Transition to democracy

 The decade began with the country agitating against the rule of incumbent President Ershad.
 A wide umbrella of political parties united against Ershad.
 Ziaur Rahman's widow, Khaleda Zia, led the Bangladesh Nationalist Party, which allied with the Bangladesh Awami League, led by Sheikh Mujibur Rahman's daughter Sheikh Hasina.
 Jamaat-e-Islami Bangladesh and other Islamic parties and alliances joined the opposition ranks.
 They called for strikes and protests that paralysed the state and its economy.
 Although the parliament was dissolved, fresh elections were boycotted by the opposition, including Awami League and Jamaat.
 Students launched an intensifying opposition campaign, which ultimately forced Ershad to step down.

 On 6 December 1990, Ershad offered his resignation.
 On 27 February 1991, after two months of widespread civil unrest, an interim government headed by Acting President Chief Justice Shahabuddin Ahmed oversaw what most observers believed to be the nation's most free and fair elections to that date.